randovania/randovania/docs/GLOSSARY.md

 ## Permalink

 String with all data necessary to generate a game/[LayoutDescription](#layout).
-Support for permalinks are only guaranteed if using the same specific version, or when using stable releases, the same major.minor series.
+Support for Permalinks are only guaranteed if using the same specific version, or when using stable releases, the same major.minor series.

 For code: Contains one 32-bit int and one [Preset](#preset) for each player.

 ## Pickup

 Represents something that can be collected.
 Gives a quantity of any number of [Items](#item).
-Can also be progressive, giving some item based on which items the player has.
+Can also be progressive, giving some Item based on which Items the player has.
-When starting the [Generator](#generator), a pool of pickups is created based on the [Preset](#preset).
+When starting the [Generator](#generator), a [Pool of Pickups](#pickup-pool) is created based on the [Preset](#preset).

 ## Pickup Pool

-The available pool of items that can be placed as pickups during generation, and rules governing how they should be placed.
+The available pool of [Items](#item) that can be placed as [Pickups](#pickup) during generation, and rules governing how they should be placed.
 Also includes information about [Starting Items](#starting-items).

 ## Pickup Location / Pickup Node

-Represents a place the in the game map where a [Pickup](#pickup) can be found.
-All locations will be assigned a pickup during the generation.
+Represents a [Node](#node) where a [Pickup](#pickup) can be found.
+All locations will be assigned a Pickup during generation.

 ## Plandomizer